+DIRECTOR'S NAME QUALIFICATIONS, EXPERIENCE & OTHER INFORMATION

-DIRECTOR'S NAME POSITION DATE APPOINTED The Hon Kevin R. Rozzoli (AM) Chairman 25 May 1976
+The Hon Kevin R. Rozzoli (AM) Chairperson

+Date appointed: 25 May 1976

-The Hon Kevin Rozzoli (AM) is a founding Director of the Haymarket Foundation and has served in the role of Chairman for the past 31 years.
-Mr Rozzoli holds a Diploma of Law (1985) and was a member of the NSW Legislative assembly from 1973 to 2003, serving in the role of Speaker of the Parliament from 1988 to 1995.
-Kevin is a tireless advocate for socially and economically disadvantaged members of the community, and a founding member of the Accountability Round Table, a Victorian based organisation promoting higher integrity standards in the operational functions of Australia's parliaments .Last year he retired from the board of the Public Interest Advocacy Centre after a term of 12 years, from the board of the NSW Law and Justice Foundation after 21 years as well as Deputy Chair of the NSW Environmental Defenders Office.
-All retirements were the result of new board policy restricting the number of years a board member could serve.
+Qualifications and experience: The Hon Kevin Rozzoli (AM) is a founding Director of the Haymarket

+Foundation and has served in the role of Chairman for more than three decades.
+Mr Rozzoli holds a Diploma of Law (1985) and was a member of the NSW Legislative Assembly from 1973 to 2003, serving in the role of Speaker of the Parliament from 1988 to 1995.
+Kevin is a tireless advocate for socially and economically disadvantaged members of the community, and a founding member of the Accountability Round Table, a Victorian based organisation promoting higher integrity standards in the operational functions of Australia's parliaments.